KxSystems/rkdb/README.md

 Open a q server and connect to it
 ---------------------------------

-Open a qserver to test the installation
+Start kdb+ process to test the installation

 ``` r
 q -p 5000